22-2/obsidian-in-memory-note/README.md

-# In-Memory Note
+# Sandbox Note for Obsidian

-A simple scratchpad for Obsidian for temporary thoughts and quick notes.
-Content exists only in the current tab and is never saved to your vault.

-> **Note**: Only one note can be edited at a time.
-All open in-memory note tabs share the same content.

-## Demo
+A simple, temporary scratchpad for your quick thoughts and ideas.

+This plugin gives you a special "sandbox" note.
+Anything you write here is **not** saved to a file in your vault.
+It's a safe place to write messy notes without cluttering your workspace.

+> **Important**: All sandbox notes share the same content.
+If you open multiple sandbox tabs, they will all show the same text and update in real-time.

 ![Demo Image](assets/demo.png)

-## Features
+## How It Works

--   **Ephemeral Content**: Jot down ideas without creating files in your vault.
-Notes reside solely in memory and are discarded when the tab closes.
+-   **No Files Created**: Write freely without creating new `.md` files in your vault.
--   **Native Editing Experience**: Enjoy the full power and familiarity of Obsidian's built-in Markdown editor for a rich and consistent writing experience.
--   **Session Resilience**: Your in-memory note content is preserved within your Obsidian session history.
-If a tab is accidentally closed, you can easily restore its content by reopening the view.

-### Acknowledgements / Inspiration

-This plugin's concept and some implementation ideas were partly inspired by the excellent [obsidian-lineage](https://github.com/ycnmhd/obsidian-lineage) plugin by ycnmhd.
-We appreciate their work in demonstrating innovative ways to interact with Obsidian notes.
+-   **A Familiar Editor Experience**: Enjoy an editing experience that feels almost identical to Obsidian's native editor.
+While it supports most core features like Markdown, links, and commands, some complex plugin interactions may not work as expected.
+-   **Safe for Your Session**: Your content is kept safe as long as Obsidian is running.
+If you close a sandbox tab by accident, just open a new one to get your text back.

 ## How to Use

--   Click the file icon in the ribbon to open a new in-memory note.
+-   Click the file icon in the ribbon to open a new sandbox note.
--   Alternatively, use the command palette (`Ctrl/Cmd+P`) and search for "Open in-memory note" to create a new note.
+-   Or, use the Command Palette (`Ctrl/Cmd+P`) and search for "Open sandbox note".

+---

+## ⚠️ Risks and Limitations

+To provide this editor experience, this plugin needs to use some of Obsidian's internal (undocumented) APIs.
+Please be aware of the following risks:

+-   **Future Obsidian updates might break this plugin.** Since the APIs are not official, the plugin could stop working after an Obsidian update.
+We will do our best to fix it, but we cannot guarantee it will always work.
+-   **This plugin is provided "as is".** Please use it at your own risk.

+We value transparency and want you to understand how the plugin works.

+---

+## Optional: Auto-Save Feature

+You can turn on an "auto-save" option in the plugin settings.

+-   **What it does**: When enabled, the content of your sandbox note is saved inside the plugin's own settings file (`data.json`).
+This happens when you switch to another tab or close the note.
+-   **Why use it?**: This allows your sandbox content to be restored even after you restart Obsidian.
+-   **Note**: This feature still does **not** create any `.md` files in your vault.

 ## Installation

-1. Open Obsidian's settings.
+1. Open Obsidian's **Settings**.
-2. Go to `Community plugins` and make sure `Restricted mode` is turned off.
+2. Go to **Community plugins** and turn off **Restricted mode**.
-3. Click `Browse` to open the community plugins list.
+3. Click **Browse** to search for community plugins.
-4. Search for "In-Memory Note" and click `Install`.
+4. Search for "**Sandbox Note**".
-5. Once installed, `Enable` the plugin in the `Community plugins` section.
+5. Click **Install**, and then click **Enable**.

+## Acknowledgements

+The concept for this plugin was partly inspired by the excellent [obsidian-lineage](https://github.com/ycnmhd/obsidian-lineage) plugin by ycnmhd.